cesarParra/apexdocs/README.md

 If you are just interested in the documentation parsing capabilities, you can import ApexDocs into your own project.

-Use the `generate` function to create a list of `ClassModel` that includes all of the parsed information from your .cls files.
+Use the `generate` function to create a list of `ClassModel` that includes all the parsed information from your .cls files.

 `generate(sourceDirectory[,recursive][,scope][,outputDir])`